 The Wellbeing Foundation understands the interdependence of people and wildlife and its importance in the future of Kenya and our world.
-Our current project is focused on purchasing a waterbowser (a 1000 liter water tank perched on a sturdy four-wheel-drive truck) to transport water to drought stricken areas throughout the Tsavo National Park where Read more about A Water Bowser For Elephants![…]
+One of our projects focused on purchasing a water bowser (a 1000 liter water tank perched on a sturdy four-wheel-drive truck) to transport water to drought stricken areas throughout the Tsavo National Park where Read more about A Water Bowser For Elephants![…]

 As a mother holds her child in her arms, cuddling him lovingly, she can tell how small, fragile, and defenseless he is – his little body as well as his innocent mind.
 The most horrifying thought for a mother is to lose her child, or for her child to be orphaned.
 Alone, a young child Read more about Protecting African Elephant Families[…]

 I had a farm in Kenya … at the time I lived there it was a rural place known as the “bush”.
 There was a rule in the bush every one knew, “Day is for people; night is for animals”.
 When the sun went down at about 7 every night, we finished our tea on Read more about A Day In The Life[…]